 It is important to tailor a pretreatment practice to the specific site and type of receiving structural stormwater BMP.
-Many factors influence the choice of pretreatment practices, including but not limited to: (1) contributing area characteristics (drainage area, connected imperviousness, land uses, soils, slopes, dominant vegetation, source controls in place, and availability of public lands ); (2) existing infrastructure (above and below ground); and (3) type of structural stormwater BMP with infiltration/filtration BMPs having that have the greatest need for removal of solids prior to treatment areas.
+Many factors influence the choice of pretreatment practices, including but not limited to: (1) contributing area characteristics ( contributing drainage area, connected imperviousness, land uses, soils, slopes, dominant vegetation, source controls in place, and availability of public lands ); (2) existing infrastructure (above and below ground); and (3) type of structural stormwater BMP with infiltration/ filtration BMPs having that have the greatest need for removal of solids prior to treatment areas.
 The following section describes the specific strengths, weaknesses, and applicability of pretreatment screens.

 Screens provide a very specific and limited function of collecting large pollutants from stormwater runoff at defined sites along the stormwater flow network.
 Screens do not provide volume reduction, peak flow reduction, sedimentation, infiltration, filtration, sorption and biological processes.

 Pretreatment practices are NOT stand-alone treatment practices and should only be installed in conjunction with a treatment practice immediately downstream.
-The applicability of screens with regard to the cold climate, retrofits, and ultra-urban settings is presented below.
+The applicability of screens with regard to the cold climate, retrofits, and highly urban and ultra-urban environments is presented below.

 Screens are not suitable for use in cold climates when snow and ice is able to accumulate on the screen, because screens that become frozen often result in short-circuiting (bypass) or backflows.
 Ice accumulation also often prevents screens from adequately pretreating high runoff volumes and pollutant loads during major thaw and spring snowmelt events in cold climates.
 Screens also do not provide snow storage capacity.